-Chocolate vertical layer cake is one of the most decadent cakes I’ve made, a great symphony of flavors and textures.
-Moist chocolate sponge cake filled with apricot jam and mascarpone coffee frosting, rolled and topped over a crunchy, buttery biscuit base, everything coated in Mascarpone frosting, topped with chocolate ganache and decorated with chocolate shards.
+This Chocolate Vertical Layer Cake is one of the most decadent cakes I’ve made, with a great symphony of flavors and textures.
+The cake is a perfect combination of moist chocolate sponge cake, apricot jam, mascarpone coffee frosting, and a crunchy, buttery biscuit base.
+It’s coated in a creamy mascarpone frosting, topped with chocolate ganache, and decorated with chocolate shards.

 Chocolate Vertical Layer Cake

 - 1/4 cup (55g) butter , chilled